ewdowiak/Sicilian_Translator/README.md

 # Sicilian Translator

-This repository uses [MXNet Gluon NLP](https://gluon-nlp.mxnet.io/examples/machine_translation/gnmt.html) and [Sennrich et al's subword-nmt](https://github.com/rsennrich/subword-nmt) to create the neural machine translator at [_Napizia_](https://translate.napizia.com/).
+This repository contains scripts that I am using to create the neural machine translator at [_Napizia_](https://translate.napizia.com/).

+It contains two models.
+The first is the classic model with Recurrent Neural Networks as implemented by [MXNet Gluon NLP](https://gluon-nlp.mxnet.io/examples/machine_translation/gnmt.html), which I modified to incorporate dropout into the attention and embedding layers.
+The second is the Transformer model as implemented by [Sockeye](https://awslabs.github.io/sockeye/).

+Both models use [Sennrich et al's subword-nmt](https://github.com/rsennrich/subword-nmt).
+And following the best practices of [Sennrich and Zhang (2019)](https://arxiv.org/abs/1905.11901), the networks are small and have fewer layers and the models were trained with small batch sizes and larger dropout parameters.

+The Transformer model yields excellent results.
+With only 7721 lines of parallel training data (containing 121,892 English words and 121,136 Sicilian words), the BLEU score on the English-to-Sicilian test was 11.4 and the BLEU score on the Sicilian-to-English test was 12.9.

-Many newer translation frameworks are available (for example: [Sockeye](https://awslabs.github.io/sockeye/), which is based on MXNet), but the simplicity of Gluon's framework makes it a great place to start, especially when you're still assembling data, as we are here.
+Using the same training and test data, the classic RNN model only scored 1.5 on the English-to-Sicilian and 2.8 on the Sicilian-to-English.
+Those scores are low, but it's a good comparison.
+Perhaps more importantly, the simplicity of Gluon's framework makes it a great place to start, especially when you're still assembling data, as we are here.

-Nonetheless, I edited it to incorporate dropout into the attention and embedding layers.
-To improve translation quality in low-resource conditions, I incorporated Sennrich's subword splitting.
-And I added BLEU score calculations for alternative translation test sets.
-(So for example, you can calculate one BLEU score for translations of poetry and another BLEU score for translations of prose).
+And this repository also provides scripts to calculate the BLEU score on alternative test sets.
+So for example, you can calculate one BLEU score for translations of poetry and another BLEU score for translations of prose.

-The dataset of parallel text that we are assembling draws from issues of [_Arba Sicula_](http://www.arbasicula.org/) and from [Arthur Dieli](http://www.dieli.net/)'s translations of Giuseppe Pitrè's [_Folk Tales_](https://scn.wikipedia.org/wiki/F%C3%A0uli,_nueddi_e_cunti_pupulari_siciliani) and of Sicilian poetry and proverbs.
-They gave us a very large amount of data to assemble, so we look forward to putting a better quality translator online soon.
+Finally, the dataset of parallel text that we are assembling draws from issues of [_Arba Sicula_](http://www.arbasicula.org/) and from [Arthur Dieli](http://www.dieli.net/)'s translations of Giuseppe Pitrè's [_Folk Tales_](https://scn.wikipedia.org/wiki/F%C3%A0uli,_nueddi_e_cunti_pupulari_siciliani) and of Sicilian poetry and proverbs.
+They gave us a very large amount of data to assemble, so we look forward to putting an even better quality translator online soon.

 Thank you to [Prof. Dieli](http://www.dieli.net/) and [Prof. Gaetano Cipolla](http://www.arbasicula.org/) for contributing their translations to this project and for their good advice and encouragement.
 Their work made this project possible and their suggestions have been invaluable.  _Grazzi!_

-After we assemble more parallel text, the translation quality will improve.
-In the meantime, the trained model gets a few things right.
-Below are a few examples:

 ```
 >>> top_trans('the neapolitan and the sicilian', nu_trans=1)